Why should you consider an academic career?

 When should you enter academic training?

 In recent years academic training pathways have become more structured.
-Whilst a move into an academic programme is possible at various stages in postgraduate training, academic foundation programmes provide a very attractive entry point.
-These AFP rotations are well designed and provide experience at first hand the wide-ranging research and teaching activities which take place in academic units, whilst simultaneously undertaking postgraduate clinical training.
+Whilst a move into an academic programme is possible at various stages in postgraduate training, specialised academic foundation programmes provide a very attractive entry point.
+These SFP rotations are well designed and provide experience at first hand the wide-ranging research and teaching activities which take place in academic units, whilst simultaneously undertaking postgraduate clinical training.

 Medical students in Aberdeen also has opportunities to gain experience in clinical academia through various undergraduate research scholarship programmes.